Bukit Batok Bus Interchange

 Bukit Batok Bus Interchange is an interchange bus station located at Block 631 Bukit Batok Central, Singapore, near West Mall Shopping Centre and Bukit Batok MRT station.
-The sheltered concourse is built underneath a multi-storey carpark similar in design to the old Serangoon Interchange.
+The sheltered concourse is built underneath a multi-storey carpark similar in design to Bishan Bus Interchange.

 The interchange has two vehicular concourse areas, North and South.
 The North concourse features five sawtooth berths, two of which are used for alighting and the remaining three for boarding, with queuing lanes installed.
 Buses park at a bus park opposite the passenger concourse, and separate ingress and egress lanes lead to Bukit Batok Central.

 The South concourse features fifteen end-on berths, which are shared among five bus services.
 Two end-on berths are reserved for wheelchair boarding and alighting.
 A combined ingress and egress lane cuts underneath the interchange and leads to a junction with Bukit Batok Central.
 Both concourses are able to accommodate double-deck buses.
 It is currently operated by Tower Transit Singapore, which operates 10 services under the Bulim Bus Package.

 History

 The interchange was officially opened on 27 September 1987 and began operations two days later.
 It took over a terminal along Bukit Batok West Avenue 3.

 In 1995, the bus package for all services (77, 173, 189, 361, 365, 367) was drawn under Bukit Batok Bus Package, and services were handed over between 18 June 2000 and 26 December 2000 from Singapore Bus Services to Trans-Island Bus Services which is now SMRT Buses.
 61 was transferred from Paya Lebar Bus Package and 106 was transferred from Serangoon Bus Package in 2000.

-In 2016, Tower Transit Singapore took over services 77, 106, 173, 177, 189, 941, 945, 947, 990 from SMRT Buses and operates the interchange under the Bulim Bus Package.
+In 2009, the Bukit Batok Bus Package was renamed to Bulim Bus Package.
+In 2016, Tower Transit Singapore took over services 77, 106, 173, 177, 189, 941, 945, 947, 990 from SMRT Buses and operates the interchange under the Bulim Bus Package; and service 61 was transferred away to Choa Chu Kang-Bukit Panjang Bus Package.

 In 2018, SBS Transit took over service 852 from SMRT Buses under the Seletar Bus Package.

-In 2021, Tower Transit Singapore took over service 944 from SMRT Buses under the Bulim Bus Package (2nd term).
+In 2021, Tower Transit Singapore took over service 944 (later renumbered to Service 992 and extended to loop at Tengah) from SMRT Buses under the Bulim Bus Package (2nd term).